 To shape the ON TO 2050 comprehensive regional plan, CMAP is conducting extensive public engagement around five possible Alternative Futures: Changed Climate, Walkable Communities, Innovative Transportation, Constrained Resources, and Transformed Economy.
 Each has distinct factors that could significantly shape our region for decades to come.
-We are asking for your feedback on these futures from April through August 2017, so check back often.
-CMAP will carefully consider all input while drafting the ON TO 2050 plan prior to its adoption in October 2018.

 Check out an interactive graphic that looks at how commuters at different income levels get around today.